damNmad/nvOC_testing_repo/README.md

 =================================================================================

-Please note that myself/nvOC Team don't affiliate with these coins, I just add them based on my (just myself) perception and you make the decision whether to consider it or not.
+Please note that myself/nvOC Team doesn't affiliate with these coins, I just add them based on my (just myself) perception and you make the decision whether to consider it or not.